top of page

 Reduces Non-Work Activities During Working Hours

-With the rise of remote work, managers are concerned that employees may misuse their freedom and be less productive.
-To prevent paying wages for idle time spent on social media, employers need to keep a close watch over employee activity from afar.
+As remote work becomes more common, managers sometimes worry that employees might misuse their freedom and become less productive.
+To avoid paying for idle time spent on social media, employers often monitor employee activity remotely.

 Cons of Activity Monitoring Tools